 Oxidative stress is increased in a disease such as diabetes.
 The body has more toxins to clean and clear from the body.
 CBD works well in diabetics by relieving the stress caused by inflammation.
 The cascade of inflammation causes cells to eventually die.
 This demands another process of healing which puts high demands on the already weak body.

-Most patients only visit the doctor when their condition causes them pain or other discomforts.
-Pain relief for diabetics increases the quality of life.
+Most patients only visit the doctor when their condition causes them pain or other discomfort.
+Pain relief for diabetics increases quality of life.
 Use of CBD offers excellent anti-spasm to the muscles of the gut.
 The spasms would otherwise lead to cramping and pain.
 The analgesic properties of CBD are due to their ability to activate the body’s own painkillers.
 Pain from nerve damage is obliterated by the anti-inflammatory action of CBD.

 Accumulate: Increase Lifespan

 Diabetes is not as bad as its complications.
-In fact, it’s diabetic complications that lead to hospitalization for many patients.
+In fact, it’s the diabetic complications that lead to hospitalization for many patients.
 Controlling diabetes helps to reduce the complications and therefore increase the lifespan of an individual.
-Cannabidiol (CBD) reduces the chances of individuals developing vascular diseases such as hardening or narrowing of vessels.
+CBD reduces the chances of individuals developing vascular diseases such as hardening or narrowing of vessels.
 CBD oil reduces vessel damage and conditions that may lead to hardening or fat deposition in the lumen of the arteries and veins.

 Also, the brain and the nervous system have CBD receptors, and CBD has neuroprotective properties.
-When CBD binds to its natural receptors, it protects an individual with diabetes from diabetic retinopathy, neuropathy, and nephropathy.
+When CBD binds to its natural receptors, it protects an individual with diabetes from diabetic retinopathy, neuropathy and nephropathy.